This policy applies to information we collect about:

 - CCTV – if you visit our offices we may use CCTV on our premises.
 We may also have access to CCTV, visitor logging systems and other systems operated by our landlord, RELX Group, or its subsidiaries; and

-- We may record any telephone calls for quality assurance, compliance and training purposes.
+- We may record any telephone calls or online meetings (for example via Zoom or Teams) for quality assurance, compliance and training purposes; and

 - In common with other solicitors firms we may also process data sent to us by our clients or by third parties (such as our client’s opponents in litigation).
 We ask our clients to only send us data which is appropriate and to make sure that they have a lawful means of sending that data to us which allows us to lawfully process that data.